IBM/kubernetes-networking/README.md

 * Ingress Secret:  IBM provides certificates for the IBM-provided domain name.
 The certificates and private key are stored in this Kubernetes secret.

-There are ways to use your own domain name and certificates but for this tutorial we'll use the ones provided by IBM.
+There are ways to use your own domain name and certificates but for this lab we'll use the ones provided by IBM.

 Update your copy of the yaml file to use the values you obtained.
 Replace `<ingress-subdomain>` with the Ingress Subdomain and replace `<ingress-secret>` with the Ingress Secret.